 That’s why we work with companies across four key stages: seed, venture, growth and global growth.
 This allows us to partner with founders across every step of their journey.

 In 2021 we announced a unique structure, the Sequoia Capital Fund, which allows us to continue working with our companies long after they go public.
 It means our partnerships do not have expiration dates, and can be as enduring as the companies we work with.

-This new fund structure only applies to Sequoia Capital, our US/Europe venture business.
+This fund structure only applies to Sequoia Capital, our venture business.
 Sequoia Capital is a separate business from the other entities that operate under the Sequoia brand.
-These include Sequoia China, Sequoia India, Sequoia Heritage, and Sequoia Capital Global Equities.
-They each have their own investment teams and make independent investment decisions.
+These include Sequoia Heritage and Sequoia Capital Global Equities.
+They are each independently owned, have separate investment teams, manage their own funds, and make independent investment decisions.